 I recently found a note in my journal where I talked about starting a blog.
 Want to know what the date was?

 I have so many unfinished or barely started blog posts in my “Blog” folder on my computer.
-I could win an award for having the “Most Word Documents Saved on a Computer That Don’t Even Contain a Paragraph.”
+I could win an award for “Most Word Documents Saved on a Computer That Don’t Even Contain a Paragraph.”

 “Is this even something people are going to care about?”